 Check The Company’s Website

 Look for information about the company on its website.
 Many companies will provide details about where their clocks are made and what materials they use.
-This can help you determine if the clock is truly made in the USA.
+This can help you determine if the clock is genuinely made in the USA.
 Plus, “made in the USA” is a huge selling point, so companies won’t usually be shy about this fact.

 On online or promotional materials, companies do not need to state the country of origin, so if you don’t find any information, assume that the clock is made abroad with foreign materials.